Can There Be a Silver Lining Around the Cloud of An Infidelity?

 Please note: In this article, I use the terms "marriage, spouse, relationships, and partner."
 All of my points are equally applicable to any couple in an exclusive relationship.
 Similarly, "infidelity and cheating" are used interchangeably.

-- But Not All "Houses or Earthquakes" Are The Same
+- But Not All "Houses " Are The Same

 I generally tell my clients that an infidelity in a relationship is like an earthquake to a house.
 It can reduce the house to rubble or just cause minor damage, depending on how the house was built in the first place, and the level of the earthquake which may vary from a Richter Scale Rating of 1.4, a minor tremor, to an utterly devastating earthquake with a logarithmic Richter Scale Rating of 9.8.